-Ellis N. Liddell is a licensed insurance agent and CEO of ELE Wealth Management, Inc.,
+Ellis N. Liddell is a licensed insurance agent and the CEO of ELE Wealth Management, Inc., ELE Properties, Inc., and ELE Properties Florida, Inc. He also owns and serves as

-ELE Properties, Inc., ELE Family, Inc., Owner/President/Director of ELE Cares Foundation, and CEO/mortgage broker of ELE Mortgage Services, Inc. Ellis N. Liddell is also the owner of the broker-dealer firm, ELE Wealth Solutions, Inc. (CRD# 38931).
-As well as the owner and managing member of the following entities: The Professionals Investment Group, LLC; Coaching 4 Billions, LLC; Club 4 Billions, LLC; ELE Radio, LLC; ELE Speaks; the Founders Club, LLC; and co-owner of ELE-Peagler, LLC.
-Ellis N. Liddell is the Chief Compliance Officer of ELE Wealth Solutions, Inc. (CRD# 38931).
+CEO of ELE Family, Inc., in addition to being the owner, CEO, and mortgage broker of ELE Mortgage Services, Inc. Furthermore, Ellis N. Liddell is the owner and Chief Compliance Officer of the broker-dealer firm ELE Wealth Solutions, Inc. (CRD# 38931).
+Additionally, he is the owner and managing member of the following entities: ELE Holding Company, LLC; The Professionals Investment Group, LLC; Coaching 4 Billion, LLC; Club 4 Billion, LLC; ELE Radio, LLC; ELE Speaks; The Founders Club, LLC; ELE Properties MS, LLC; and co-owner of ELE-Peagler, LLC.
+He is also the Owner and Director of the ELE Cares Foundation and volunteers as a Director with Educators With Purpose.

-Tammie Moore Parran is the CFO/FinOp of ELE Wealth Solutions, Inc. (CRD# 38931) and ELE Wealth Management, Inc.; Owner/CEO of firms Cougar Cigars, Inc., Blaconomy, Inc., Swift Janitorial Services, Inc; and ELE Cares, Inc (reserved for future use); Leaf Therapy (reserved for future use).
-Additionally, Tammie Moore Parran is managing member of ELE Wealth Management, LLC (TX), The Parran Group, LLC, Running Creek Logistics, LLC, a licensed insurance agent, tax preparer, licensed Michigan realtor, as well as the Chief Academic Officer (CAO) of ELE Cares Foundation.
+Tammie Moore Parran is the CFO and FinOp of broker-dealer ELE Wealth Solutions, Inc. (CRD# 38931), as well as ELE Wealth Management, Inc. and ELE Mortgage Services, Inc. She is the Owner and CEO of Cougar Cigars, Inc., Blaconomy, Inc., Swift Janitorial Services, Inc., and ELE Cares, Inc. (reserved for future use), along with Leaf Therapy (reserved for future use).
+Additionally, Tammie Moore Parran serves as a managing member of ELE Wealth Management, LLC (TX), The Parran Group, LLC, and Running Creek Logistics, LLC.
+Furthermore, she is a co-owner of Alcohol, Drug, and DNA Testing, LLC, and Labs, Tests, and Screenings, LLC.
+She is a licensed insurance agent, tax preparer, notary, and a licensed realtor in Michigan, as well as the Chief Academic Officer (CAO) of the ELE Cares Foundation.

-Investment adviser representatives may be registered representatives of ELE Wealth Solutions, Inc. (CRD# 38931), licensed insurance agents and/or may be registered with another registered investment advisor.
+Investment adviser representatives may be registered representatives of ELE Wealth Solutions, Inc. (CRD# 38931), licensed insurance agents, and/or may be registered with another registered investment advisor.
 From time to time, they will offer clients advice or products from those activities.
 Clients should be aware that these services may pay a commission or other compensation and involve a possible conflict of interest, as commissionable products can conflict with the fiduciary duties of a registered investment adviser.
 EAS always acts in the best interest of the client; including the sale of commissionable products to advisory clients.
 Clients are in no way required to implement the plan through any representative of EAS in their outside capacities.